Group size: max. 6 persons

 During the module Signature Development you will learn to talk and write about your work and also develop your ways of working consistent to who you are as a photographer.
 Writing an artist statement and building a body of work.
 Developing yourself, developing a signature.

-The Darkroom Lounge is extracurricular and the place to meet if you are into analogue photography.
-A limited group of students come together once per month to print there negatives and discuss their images.
-Skills are practiced and contacts are made often combined with a good glass of wine.
+The Darkroom Lounge always used to be extracurricular and the place to meet if you were into analogue photography.
+A limited group of students came together once per month to print there negatives and discussed their images.
+We don’t organise any longer these evenings, but individual analogue training (developing and printing) is still possible.

 ABOUT F3Y COURSE (dutch)